alexfernandez/alexfernandez.github.io/2023/avis-aeterna.md

-In this case, several advancements in different areas can be joined together to make a powerful new invention: an airship that does not need to touch ground, which is heavier than air (but that uses partial buoyancy to stay aloft), and which can still do it whenever it needs to.
+In this case, several advancements in different areas can be joined together to make a powerful new invention: an airship that does not need to touch ground, which is heavier than air (but that uses partial buoyancy to stay aloft), and which can still go whenever it needs to go.
 Even a 10-meter reference design comparable to a small plane might be a viable avis æterna.

 The [golden age of airships](https://www.youtube.com/watch?v=ZjBgEkbnX2Ia)